Telecom Tariff Hikes: Business Struggle For SMEs In Nigeria

 The Road Ahead for SMEs

 For SMEs, adapting to these changes will require strategic planning and innovation.
-Exploring alternative communication channels, renegotiating service plans, and investing in technology that optimizes data usage could help mitigate the impact of the tariff hikes.
+Exploring alternative communication channels, renegotiating service plans, and investing in technology that optimises data usage could help mitigate the impact of the tariff hikes.

 However, the broader concern remains: will these measures be enough to sustain the vibrancy and growth of Nigeria’s SME sector in the face of rising operational costs?
 The coming months will be crucial in determining how businesses navigate this new landscape and what support mechanisms will be put in place to aid them.